What is RRP?

 About Recurrent Respiratory Papillomatosis

-Recurrent respiratory papillomatosis (RRP) is a rare disease (there are perhaps 20000 active cases in the U.S.) that is characterized by the growth of tumors in the respiratory tract caused by the human papilloma virus (HPV).
+Recurrent respiratory papillomatosis (RRP) is a rare disease that is characterized by the growth of tumors in the respiratory tract caused by the human papilloma virus (HPV).
 Although they primarily occur in the larynx on and around the vocal cords, these growths may spread downward and affect the trachea, bronchi and occasionally the lungs.
-It is sometimes referred to as laryngeal papillomatosis and in the past was often called juvenile laryngeal papillomatosis, because it was thought to primarily affect only children.
+It is sometimes referred to as laryngeal papillomatosis, tracheal papillomatosis, glottal papillomatosis, as well as AORRP/JORRP, and in the past was often called juvenile laryngeal papillomatosis, because it was thought to primarily affect only children.
+There is no cure, and currently there are no FDA approved pharmaceuticals to treat RRP.
 A distinguishing aspect of this disease is the tendency for the papilloma to recur after surgical procedures to remove them.
-Hence, the "recurrent" part of the name.
+Hence, the “recurrent” part of the name.
 The tumors or growths can be wart-like, often have a cauliflower-like appearance, and are either pedunculated (attached only by a slim stalk), or sessile (closely adhering to mucosa).